Reading Time: 6 minutes

 Melatonin is a hormone responsible for making you get drowsy as the day turns to night.
 If melatonin is suppressed it will make it harder for you to fall asleep.

-To add a blue light filter to your laptop, you can install F.Lux and for your Android phone, you can download the app Twilight.
 If you want to be even cooler you can wear a pair of blue light glasses at night like I do.
 Get them here.

 I do not own an IPhone so I do not have an app recommendation for you folks who do but I’m sure there is one you can download.